zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/form-area.md

 title: Form Area
 ---

-Define a Section or Column as an area where the form will be structured. {% .lead %}
+Empower a Section or Column to function as a Form Area with complete form submission and builder capabilities. {% .lead %}

-The Section or Column defined as a Form Area is wrapped with a standard [\<form\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) HTML Element without losing builder capabilities, which implies that any valid form field markup inside it, e.g. a raw HTML `<input>`, will be picked up during submission.
+When a Section or Column is defined as a Form Area, it is enclosed with a standard `<form\>` HTML element without losing any builder capabilities.
+A Form Area limits the scope of the form [configuration](#configuration) and the [control fields structure](#structure), enabling the placement of multiple forms in the same layout or even section.

+---

+## Configuration

 Once a Form Area has been created, a `paper-plane` icon will appear in the builder's main panel to both states that the specific Section or Column is a Form Area as well as to directly open its configuration panel.

+The Form Area Configuration panel contains both general and advanced configuration [settings](settings) for the form, as well as the [After Submit Actions](after-submit-actions), which are critical for the form workflow.

 {% image caption="Use the Form Area shortcut to access it configuration from the builder." %}
 ![Form Area Shortcut](/assets/ytp/forms/formarea-config-shortcut.webp)